alyakin314/alyakin314.github.io/index.md

 [NeuroData](https://neurodata.io/) lab and primarily worked with [Carey Priebe](https://www.ams.jhu.edu/~priebe/) on various problems in statistical graph inference and with [Joshua Vogelstein](https://jovo.me/) on causal inference from observational health data.

-I began an MD-PhD program at Washington University School of Medicine in 2021, but later decided to only pursue the first two letters out of five.
+I started an MD-PhD program at Washington University School of Medicine in 2021, but later decided to only pursue the first two letters out of five.

-My primary research interests are development of diagnostic clinical decision support tools and other intersections of statistics and medicine.
+My primary research interests are development of statistical inference on connectome networks, diagnostic and prognostic clinical decision support tools and other intersections of statistics and medicine.
 I especially appreciate causal inference machine learning methods and tools.
-Philosophically, what interests me is consciousness, and why neural networks might have some and intelligence, and why I might not have any.
+Broadly speaking, what interests me is artificial intelligence, and why might neural networks have some and human intelligence and why I might not have any.

 <!--
 I consider myself a frequentist in philosophy, but a Bayesian in practice.